gwharris/gwharris/README.md

 ### Welcome!

 My name's Graham Harris.
-I'm a consultant at Capgemini US working in NYC.
+I'm a tech professional living in NYC.
 In my spare time, I'm a hobby horticulturist, video game enthusiast, and amateur chef.\
 \
 To learn more about me, head over to my [website](https://gwharris.github.io/).\
 \